MiladShd/Binance-API/README.md

 # Binance-API

-## This is what I learned about coding for trading crypto currencies in Binance Market.
+## This repo includes some of what I learned about coding in Python for trading crypto currencies in Binance Market.

 ## To start I suggest to look at Sam McHardy's work: https://github.com/sammchardy/python-binance